MelchiorDahrk/Expedition32/readme.md

 Raised lock value on a door in the Monastery
 Fixed hole in the wall of Shards of Time
-Added painting to get back to the Shards of Time cell Added a new item to the Palmarium
+Added painting to get back to the Shards of Time cell Added Melvin disguise
 Fixed some issues on white ruins meshes
+Improved collision on some white cliffs
+Added NoLore to NPC on top of the tower
+Removed health regen from final boss

 1.3.2
 Fixed fall script in The Garden